Sprysio/DrivingLicenseAnalysis/README.md

 ## Additional Information

-The frontend service is accessible at http://localhost:3000 The backend service is accessible at http://localhost:8888 Prometheus is accessible at http://localhost:9090 Grafana is accessible at http://localhost:3001 pgAdmin is accessible at http://localhost:5050
+- The frontend service is accessible at `http://localhost:3000`
+- The backend service is accessible at `http://localhost:8888`
+- Prometheus is accessible at `http://localhost:9090`
+- Grafana is accessible at `http://localhost:3001`
+- pgAdmin is accessible at `http://localhost:5050`

+Ensure you configure your environment files and other necessary configurations as required by each service before starting the containers.

-# License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.